Best Internet Providers for Seniors (2024)

 Drawbacks

 The biggest drawback of T-Mobile applies to people who want to buy internet only.
 Maybe you already have a mobile phone provider and are not looking to switch.
 Or maybe you simply don’t have a cell phone.
-Whatever the reason, T-Mobile only has one internet-only plan, and for $60 a month, it doesn’t include any of the streaming perks found from other providers on this list.
-T-Mobile is only worth it if you want to bundle your internet and phone, like we did.
+Whatever the reason, T-Mobile’s Rely Home Internet plan, which costs $50 a month (with autopay), doesn’t include any of the streaming perks found from other providers on this list.
+T-Mobile is the most worthwhile if you want to bundle your internet and phone.

 >>Read more: T-Mobile Senior Phone Plans